 Where the complaint progresses to stage three, a panel will be constituted to hear the complaint, consisting of at least three individuals who were not directly involved in the matters detailed in the complaint, and at least one independent panel member.
 Where the complaint concerns an individual academy, the independent panel member will have no clear connection with that academy, such as having conducted work for the academy.
 Where possible, the independent panel member will also have no association with the trust.
-Where this is not possible, however, and the complaint concerns an individual academy, in line with the ESFA's guidance, a local governor serving on the LGB of a different academy being complained about.
+Where this is not possible, however, and the complaint concerns an individual academy, in line with the ESFA's guidance, a local governor serving on the LGB of a different academy within the trust may occupy this role, as they will be sufficiently separate from the academy being complained about.